List of YuYu Hakusho characters: Team Ichigaki

 Team Ichigaki is the second team that Team Urameshi faces in the Dark Tournament.
 It is led by Dr. Ichigaki (Dr.イチガキ), an evil demon scientist intent on creating the ultimate biological weapons.
 He duped three martial artists, En (円), Kai (魁) and Ryo (梁, Ryō), also known as M1, M2, and M3 respectively, into volunteering for an experiment in exchange for curing their master of a deadly disease.
 He then implanted the Blood-Slaver Node onto their backs, giving him control of their minds and boosting their fighting abilities.
-It is revealed that Ichigaki is the one who originally poisoned their master in order to manipulate them.
-Yusuke, Kuwabara and the Masked Fighter fight these martial artists in a battle royale, while Kurama and Hiei are delayed fighting two lesser members of the team and the robot-like Gattasval (ガタスバル, Gatasubaru) in the wilderness outside the competition.
+It is revealed that Ichigaki is the one who originally poisoned their master to manipulate them.
+Yusuke, Kuwabara, and the Masked Fighter fight these martial artists in a battle royale.
+Kurama and Hiei are delayed fighting two lesser members of the team and the robot-like Gattasval (ガタスバル, Gatasubaru) in the wilderness outside the competition.
 Due to their refined auras, the three martial artists' attacks are invisible to the weaker Yusuke and Kuwabara.
 After Team Ichigaki knocks Kuwabara down for a ten count, the Masked Fighter destroys the Blood-Slaver Nodes on all three, knocking all three down for a simultaneous ten count and winning the round for Team Urameshi.
-The martial artists survive and, free of Ichigaki's control, reunite with their master who was healed by Kurama.
+The martial artists survive and, free of Ichigaki's control, reunite with their master, who was healed by Kurama.

 Team Shadow Channelers

 Team Shadow Channelers (魔性使い, Mashōtsukai) is the third team that Team Urameshi faces in the Dark Tournament.
 They are a group of renowned ninja demons who are hoping to win the tournament so they can claim the hosting island as their home.
-Their sponsor is Butajiri (豚尻) of the Black Black Club.
+Their sponsor is Butajiri (豚尻) of the Black Book Club.
 Team Urameshi fights Team Shadow Channelers immediately after Team Ichigaki and, under the guise of a medical exam, Hiei and the Masked Fighter are forced to sit out by Luka.

 Gama

 Gama (画魔), a "Master of Ritual Adornment", is the first member to fight, doing so through ritual body art that he paints using his blood.
 In addition to painting himself to boost his power, he also paints designs on his opponents to seal their movements.
-Before dying from Kurama's attack, Gama paints a design on him that binds Kurama's demonic aura for another ten minutes in order to aid his team.
+Before dying from Kurama's attack, Gama paints a design on him that binds Kurama's demonic aura for another ten minutes to aid his team.

 Toya

 Toya (凍矢, Tōya), the "Hexed Ice Master", is the second member of Team Shadow Channelers to fight.
 He battles Kurama, whose demonic aura was sealed in the previous match by Gama, using sharp ice projectiles and an ice sword that is attached to his hand.
-However, he is defeated when Kurama plants his attack into his own wounds to access his aura and knock Toya down for a ten count.
+However, he is defeated when Kurama plants his attack into his own wounds to access his aura and knock Toya down for a ten-count.
 During the fight for control of the Demon Plane, Toya is one of the demons that Genkai and Kurama train to fight for Yomi, though they eventually all disband to fight individually in the Demon Plane Unification Tournament.